Joel-Milligan/Algorithms/README.md

 ## 2. Algorithms
 ### 2.1 Dijkstra's Algorithm
-Reads in an adjacency matrix from file specified or "example.txt" if no file is given.
+Reads in an adjacency matrix from file specified or "example-graph.txt" if no file is given.
 Returns an array of shortest distances using Dijkstra's algorithm, from a given source node to all nodes in the graph, with the index being the number of the node.